Stevr0/Ultimate-Dungeon/PLAYER_DEFINITION.md

 - Player has a **Banked Coins** balance
 - **Insurance Auto-Renew draws from Banked Coins** (LOCKED)

+> Container schemas and item lists are defined by the item system docs.

 ---

 ## ITEM INSURANCE (LOCKED RULES)

+Insurance is **per-item** and optional.

-### Fields Needed (on Item Instance)
+### Runtime Fields Needed (on ItemInstance)
 - `bool isInsured`
 - `bool autoRenewInsurance`
 - `int insuranceCostPaid` *(optional bookkeeping)*

 ### Insurance Purchase
 - Insurance can be toggled on any item (server validated)
-- Cost is paid **up-front** (from **Banked Coins**)
+- Cost is paid **up-front** from **Banked Coins**

 ### On Death
 - For each item that would be lootable:
-  - If insured: item remains with player (or returns on respawn) and is not placed in corpse
+  - If insured: item remains with player and is not placed in corpse
   - If auto-renew is enabled: server attempts to withdraw renewal cost from **Banked Coins** and re-apply insurance
   - If insufficient funds: insurance does not renew; item is treated uninsured for that death

-> NOTE: Whether insurance "persists" without auto-renew is an implementation detail.
-> Recommended: insurance is a state that can lapse; auto-renew keeps it maintained.
+> Insurance does not protect against crafting/enhancement breakage.

+---

+## DEATH & LOOT INTERACTION (PLAYER RULES)

+On player death (dungeon):
+- Corpse container is created
+- Uninsured items transfer to corpse
+- Insured items remain with player
+- Held Coins remain on corpse
+- Banked Coins are untouched

+> Exact corpse transfer mechanics are implemented by the death/loot system, but must obey these rules.

 ---